iGW-TU-Dresden/PyTracerLab/docs/userguide/usage.md

 (preparing-datasets)=
 ## Preparing Datasets
 Datasets need to be prepared in a specific way in order for the app to be able to read the data.
 Files always have to be CSVs.
 The tracer input and observation time series data has to be of the same length.
 Time stamps which are present in the tracer input series but for which no observation is available have to be marked as missing values (see below).
 It is assumed that the time series do not have gaps and are processed accordingly before use in PyTracerLab.
+Complete example files that follow this structure can be downloaded in [Example Files](#example-datasets).

 Below, instead of "# Date, CTracer" or "# Date, CTracer1, CTracer2", any other description can be used. **The first line in the file is skipped when reading!**